PossiblySlater/EFHSDiagnostics/README.md

 Uptime     : 0 days, 13 hours, 2 minutes
    ```

+### Text File Output
+EFHSDiagnostics will give you the option to output the transcript of the program as a text file.

 ## How to Use
 Depending on your system and permissions, the script may not run without making sure these prerequisites are met: